ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule (MacOS)/index.md

 ## Prepare the external drive

-The most important thing is going to be our connected hard drive.
-I used a SSD connected via USB to the Pi.
+The most important thing is going to be your connected hard drive.
 We need a drive that uses HFS+ or APFS.
 Otherwise, we cannot use it for Time Machine.
 Currently, there's only a reliable read-only version for APFS on Linux.
 So, we are going to use HFS+ instead.

 Please make sure you format your drive correctly and do not forget to give read and write permissions to everyone using "Get Info" on your Mac.